Ethical & legal issues

 Online jobs: Students can search for jobs and internships through Handshake.
 Handshake is a simple but powerful search tool to help find the best fit jobs and internships posted by 200,000 companies, non-profits and government organizations.

-Credentials service: Our Credential Service maintains letters of reference for current students and alumni for use in applying to graduate school, teaching positions or other employment opportunities.
+Credentials service: Our Credential Service maintains letters of reference for students and alumni applying to graduate school or employment opportunities.

-Graduate survey and report: Each year we send your department our Graduate Survey report and specific data on hiring and graduate school data for your department, as reported by students.
+Graduate survey and report: Each year we send a Graduate Survey report.
+It includes hiring and graduate school data for your department, as reported by students.

 How your department can assist Career Services